minutemen/silhouette-akka-http/.github/ISSUE_TEMPLATE.md

 ### Are you looking for help?

-This is an issue tracker, used to manage and track the development of Silhouette.
+This is an issue tracker, used to manage and track the development of Silhouette akka-http.
 It is not a support system and so it is not a place to ask questions or get help.
-If you're not sure if you have found a bug, the best place to start is with either the [users mailing list](https://groups.google.com/forum/#!forum/silhouette) or [Gitter channel](https://gitter.im/mohiva/silhouette).
-If you have a feature request, the [mailing list](https://groups.google.com/forum/#!forum/silhouette) is a better forum than an issue tracker to discuss it.
+If you're not sure if you have found a bug, the best place to start is with either the [users mailing list](https://groups.google.com/forum/#!forum/silhouette-akka-http) or [Gitter channel](https://gitter.im/mohiva/silhouette-akka-http).
+If you have a feature request, the [mailing list](https://groups.google.com/forum/#!forum/silhouette-akka-http) is a better forum than an issue tracker to discuss it.

-### Silhouette Version (1.0.x / etc)
+### Silhouette akka-http Version (1.0.x / etc)

 ### Operating System (Ubuntu 15.10 / MacOS 10.10 / Windows 10)